 Bangladesh Marine Academy is a full-governmental maritime educational institution managed by the Ministry of Shipping, Government of Bangladesh.
 It offers courses of all levels of sea-services from Pre-Sea Cadet Training up to Master Mariners & Marine Chief Engineers.

-Established in 1962, the Academy bears 57 years’ long reputation of producing professionally skilled, environmentally aware, prudent and polite Marine Cadets.
-It grooms the young Cadets (after schooling of 12 years with HSC [A-Level]), currently 150 per year, through a regimental and residential education and training programme with English as the working language, in accordance with the competence standards (Nautical Science and Marine Engineering) as required by the International Maritime Organization (IMO – a UN Agency) STCW Convention.
+Established in 1972, the Academy bears 5 decades’ long reputation of producing professionally skilled, environmentally aware, prudent and polite Marine Cadets.
+It grooms the young Cadets (after schooling of 12 years with HSC [A-Level]), currently 180 per year including 20 Female Cadets, through a regimental and residential education and training programme with English as the working language, in accordance with the competence standards (Nautical Science and Marine Engineering) as required by the International Maritime Organization’s (IMO – a UN Agency) STCW Convention as amended.

 Our cadets are smart, alert and lively at all times; ready to receive any responsibility anytime on board.
 Particularly they are professionally sound, good in Mathematics & English and polite in behaviour with strong leadership capabilities.

 BMA Campus is spread over 100 acres of lush green land over the hills & valleys of Juldia beside the river Karnafuly and the Bay of Bengal offers excellent educational environment and facilities and imparts quality maritime education and training.

 Since establishment in 1972 till 2021, we have produced nearly 5,000 smart, skilled and disciplined Cadets.
 In almost every corner of the globe you will find a Bangladesh Marine Academy Graduate at some key-role maritime position.
 Our milestone step was to open our door for Female Cadets in 2012 as well.
 We also have commenced research & maritime consultancy for national & international organisations.